AFKoji/AU_microbio_16S_protocol/Final_16S_protocol.md

     library("phyloseq")
     library("ggplot2")

-    moth_shared <- "basename.trim.contigs.good.unique.good.filter.unique.precluster.pick.agc.unique_list.shared"
+    moth_shared <- "basename.trim.contigs.good.unique.good.filter.unique.precluster.pick.agc.unique_list.0.03.pick.shared"
     moth_tax <- "basename.trim.contigs.good.unique.good.filter.unique.precluster.pick.agc.unique_list.0.03.cons.taxonomy"
     basename.phyloseq = import_mothur(mothur_shared_file=moth_shared, mothur_constaxonomy_file=moth_tax)
     ```

-21. If you sequenced a negative control sample, now would be a good time to check what's in there.
+22. If you sequenced a negative control sample, now would be a good time to check what's in there.
 You can get an overview of this with the following R command, "Negative_control" is the name you gave your negative control in the `basename.files` file you started out with in mothur.
 You should examine the negative control critically - are there any obvious contaminants?
 Remember that some of these OTUs may be spill over from your samples as a result of tag-switching. ([Salter et. al. 2014](http://www.biomedcentral.com/1741-7007/12/87)) contains a good overview of some common contaminant genera found in reagents.

     ```R
     tax_table(basename.phyloseq)[row.names(otu_table(basename.phyloseq)[otu_table(basename.phyloseq)[,"Negative_control"] > 0,]),]
     ```

-22. Once you have some good candidate contaminant OTUs, you should check to see how abundant they are in your other samples.
+23. Once you have some good candidate contaminant OTUs, you should check to see how abundant they are in your other samples.
 If they're a lot more abundant in your real samples, then they're probably in the negative control as a consequence of tag-switching.
 If they're a lot more abundant in your negative control, then it's probably a true contaminant.
 You can check the abundance of each candidate contaminating Otu with the following R code, assuming your candidate contaminants are Otu0075, Otu4471, and Otu0242:

     ```R
     candidate_contaminants <- c("Otu0075","Otu4471","Otu2042")
     otu_table(basename.phyloseq)[candidate_contaminants,]
     ```

-23. Once contaminating OTUs have been identified, you can remove them using the `prune_taxa` command within the R phyloseq package.
+24. Once contaminating OTUs have been identified, you can remove them using the `prune_taxa` command within the R phyloseq package.

     ```R
     basename.phyloseq.decon <- prune_taxa(row.names(otu_table(basename.phyloseq)) %in% candidate_contaminants == FALSE,basename.phyloseq)
     ```

-24. If there are many contaminating OTUs within a single taxonomic lineage, it might make more sense to remove those OTUs based on their taxonomic classification rather than their OTU identifiers.
+25. If there are many contaminating OTUs within a single taxonomic lineage, it might make more sense to remove those OTUs based on their taxonomic classification rather than their OTU identifiers.
 This can be achieved in mothur using the `remove.lineage` command.
 An example to remove all _Pseudomonas_ and _Propionibacter_ is as follows, for more details see the [remove.lineage command wiki page](https://www.mothur.org/wiki/Remove.lineage)

     ```
     remove.lineage(constaxonomy=basename.trim.contigs.good.unique.good.filter.unique.precluster.pick.agc.unique_list.0.03.cons.taxonomy, shared=basename.trim.contigs.good.unique.good.filter.unique.precluster.pick.agc.unique_list.shared, taxon='Pseudomonas-Propionibacter', label=0.03))
     ```

-25. Plot alpha diversity estimates for all your samples:
+26. Plot alpha diversity estimates for all your samples:

     ```R
     plot_richness(basename.phyloseq)
     ```

-26. Plot OTU abundance coloured by phylum-level classification:
+27. Plot OTU abundance coloured by phylum-level classification:

     ```R
     plot_bar(basename.phyloseq, fill="Rank2")
     ```

-27. Plot a basic NMDS (PCA) of your samples.
+28. Plot a basic NMDS (PCA) of your samples.

     ```R
     basename.phyloseq.ord <- ordinate(basename.phyloseq, "NMDS", "bray")
     plot_ordination(basename.phyloseq, basename.phyloseq.ord, type="sample")
     ```

-28. Phyloseq (and R, for that matter) contains many other powerful analysis and plotting tools for your data.
+29. Phyloseq (and R, for that matter) contains many other powerful analysis and plotting tools for your data.
 See the [Phyloseq Homepage](https://joey711.github.io/phyloseq/index.html) for many good examples.